Tydium/Tydium/README.md

 ## About me!
 - Male
-- He/Him
 - American
-- I usually keep to myself.
-I don't like to bother people or anything.
 - I like to observe my situations first before going into depth.
 - I like to be nice, so please don't piss me off 😄
 - I like to keep it real with you.
 (No Bullshit)